Hub-OS/documentation-website/docs/01-client/03-lua-api/01-entity-api/01-entity.md

 This function is predefined for all entities.

 When overriding, you may want to check for whether the tile is [reserved](/client/lua-api/field-api/tile#tileis_reservedexclude_list) or [walkable](/client/lua-api/field-api/tile#tileis_walkable).
-If this overridden on a character you may also want to check if the entity is [immobile](/client/lua-api/entity-api/living#livingis_immobile).
+If this overridden on a character, you may also want to check if the entity is [immobile](/client/lua-api/entity-api/living#livingis_immobile).

 ## Component